City Of Tulsa Says They Are Prepared For Winter Weather Response

 Video

-The City of Tulsa is gearing up for possible winter weather and said they are ready for whatever we get.
+The City of Tulsa is gearing up for any potential winter weather we may face this winter.
+Crews say they're confident they're ready for whatever weather we get.

 Keep up-to-date with everything that happens in your world.